Stop Treating Cardi B Like She Doesn't Deserve A Voice In Politics.

 What Cardi B does extremely well in the realm of politics is talk to people and not at them, in a relatable way that shows she actually cares about what's going on.
 It's the gift Alexandria Ocasio-Cortez has, and it's why she enjoys such a gigantic following, in real life and on Twitter.
 Cardi is adding to the conversation organically instead of making it seem carefully orchestrated, like some artists, which makes her seem more trustworthy.
 She's angry, just like everyone else!

-While Americans generally don't love it when celebrities get involved in politics, there's something different to Cardi: She's not trying to get us to vote for a particular candidate or speaking on behalf of some organization with prepared talking points.
+While Americans generally don't love it when celebrities get involved in politics, there's something different to Cardi: She's not speaking on behalf of some organization with prepared talking points.
 Her agenda is common sense.
 And that's something our government could use more of.

 Democrats are starting to notice.
 Just recently, the Polk County Democrats in Iowa invited Cardi to a "reception of her choice" in May, when she'll be in Iowa performing at a festival.